pocomane/brewed-in-the-apocalypse/bita.md

 # Brewed in the Apocalypse

 This is a role playing game for 3-6 persons.
 One person will be called "Scenarist", while the others will be called "Players".
-The players will tell what their characters do and they will act in the fiction.
-The scenarist will tell what the rest of the world does.

 To play, you need 2 standard 6-sides dice (2 for each player would be better), some white sheets, a pencil and and eraser (a pencil for each player would be better).

-In this manual we use the Spivak pronouns ey/em/eir/emself for genre neutral third person singular.
-A more common alternative would be the singular they but we found that it adds confusion in lot of sentences.

-# Credits

 Brewed in the Apocalypse - revision 0.1.